B-17 Aluminium Overcast Tour

 |April 21 to 26, 2015||Lakeland Linder Regional Airport [Sun ’n Fun Fly-In and Convention]|

-The venues with an asterisk (*) will also host the Ford Tri-Motor.
+The venues with an asterisk (*) also hosted the Ford Tri-Motor.

 History of the Experimental Aircraft Association